veganstraightedge/hypertextql/definition/table.md

 ### Row

-All columns MUST be wrapped in `tr` tag.
+All database table schema columns MUST be wrapped in a `tr` tag.
-The schema row MUST be wrapped in `thead` tag.
+The database table schema `tr` row MUST be wrapped in `thead` tag.
-A table MUST have only one schema row.
+A database table's `table` tag MUST have only one schema `tr` row.

 ```html
 <table id="users">